ryancoopersmith/dotfiles/ctags/README.md

-## ctags
+## ctags configuration

-.ctags file is set up to provide compatibility with js + ts

-configuration was taken from [here](https://medium.com/adorableio/modern-javascript-ctags-configuration-199884dbcc1)
+javascript and typescript config was taken from [here](https://medium.com/adorableio/modern-javascript-ctags-configuration-199884dbcc1)

-**TODO**: set it up to work with other languages as well (i.e swift, haskell)
+swift config was taken from the swift.vim plugin